 The costs and fees are determined in accordance with the legal and regulatory provisions that are applicable to the professional and provided for in the assignment letter, to which these general terms and conditions apply in full.

-The costs and fees are due as soon as the work is started on behalf of the client, even if the assignment has not necessarily been concluded.
+Costs and fees are due as soon as activities are started on behalf of the client, without it being necessary for the assignment to have been completed.

 7.2 Costs to third parties

-All direct contractually contracted costs that are necessary for the execution of our services are not included in the fees and shall be invoiced additionally.
-At the request of the client, the supporting documents shall be presented as proof of costs incurred for its account.
+All costs directly contracted with third parties that are necessary for performance of our services are not included in the fees and are invoiced additionally.
+At the client’s request, the supporting documents shall be presented as proof of costs incurred for the client’s account.

 7.3 Updating of the fees

-The professional has the right to adjust the agreed rates annually according to changes in the salary costs.
+The professional has the right to adjust the agreed rates annually in line with changes to wage costs.

 7.4 Payment conditions

-All invoices of the professional shall be payable in cash without discount in Kortrijk.
-In the event of late payment, an interest on arrears is due by law without written reminder from the invoice date, amounting to 1 percent per commenced month.
+In the event of late payment, interest on arrears is due by law without a written reminder dating from the invoice date, amounting to 1 percent per commenced month.
 Moreover, in the event of non-payment of the invoice on the due date, each amount due shall be increased by 12 percent by operation of law and without prior notice of default, by a minimum of 125 euros by way of a conventional compensation clause as fixed compensation for extrajudicial costs, without prejudice to the right of the professional to prove a higher amount of damage and to claim compensation for this.

-In the event of late payment, the obligations of the professional shall automatically be suspended by operation of law and without notice of default and the professional shall therefore have the right to suspend his work for the same period as that during which the client fails to comply with its obligations or has failed to comply with them.
+In the event of late payment, the professional’s obligations are automatically be suspended by operation of law and without notice of default and the professional therefore has the right to suspend his/her work for the same period as the client’s failure to comply with its obligations.

 7.5 Interim invoicing

-The professional can draw up interim invoices at any time during the execution of the assignment.
-These interim invoices may be invoiced regardless of whether the assignment has been concluded or not.
-Unless this would have been expressly provided for otherwise, these interim invoices shall be considered as invoices and not as advances.
+The professional can draw up interim statements at any time during performance of the assignment.
+These interim statements may be invoiced regardless of whether or not the assignment has been concluded.
+Unless expressly provided for otherwise, these interim invoices are considered as invoices and not as advances.

 7.6 Contesting the statement of costs and fees

-All objections to costs and fees must be motivated by registered letter to the professional within 8 days of the invoice date.
-If no (timely) objection reaches the professional, it shall be assumed that the client agrees with the invoiced services.
+All objections to costs and fees must be sent by registered letter, together with reasons, to the professional within 15 days of the invoice date.
+If the professional does not receive any objection or does not receive it within the deadline, it shall be assumed that the client agrees with the invoiced services.

-8.1 The professional shall provide the services with due care and in accordance with the applicable professional rules and legal provisions.
-Unless otherwise provided for by law or professional rules, the services provided by the professional are best-effort commitments and not obligations of result.
+8.1 The professional shall exercise due diligence in providing the services and in accordance with the applicable professional rules and legal provisions.
+Unless otherwise provided for by law or professional rules, the services provided by the professional are best endeavours and not a results obligation.

-8.2 The liability of the professional with respect to the client, for damage related to the contract, even if the client represents more than one party, is limited as follows:
+8.2 The professional’s liability with respect to the client for damage related to the agreement, even if the client represents more than one party, is limited as follows:

-The professional's professional liability shall be insured by the professional in accordance with the standards laid down in this respect by the various professional federations in which the professional is active.
+The professional's professional liability is insured by the professional in accordance with the standards laid down in this respect by the various professional federations in which the professional is active.

-ARTICLE 10 DETECTION OF FRAUD, MISTAKES AND NON-COMPLIANCE WITH THE LAWS AND REGULATIONS
+ART 10.
+DETECTION OF FRAUD, MISTAKES AND NON-COMPLIANCE WITH LAWS AND REGULATIONS

-The client shall be solely responsible for protecting its assets and for preventing and detecting fraud, errors and non-compliance with laws and regulations.
+The client is solely responsible for protecting its assets and for preventing and detecting fraud, errors and non-compliance with laws and regulations.

 Consequently, under no circumstances can the professional be held liable for any damage caused in any way by or in connection with fraudulent or negligent acts or omissions, false statements or non-performance on the part of the client or its representatives, employees, directors, co-contractors or agents, or on the part of any of the entities affiliated with it and its representatives, employees, directors, co-contractors or agents, or on the part of any third party.

-However, if required by law, the applicable professional rules or the assignment letter, the professional shall endeavour to organise the work in such a way that the professional has a reasonable expectation of detecting all material inaccuracies in the client's financial statements or accounting documents (including any material misstatement due to fraud, error or non-compliance with laws and regulations), although it cannot be expected of the professional’s work that it would reveal any substantial misrepresentation or any fraud, error or non-compliance that may occur.
+However, if required by law, the applicable professional rules or the assignment letter, the professional shall endeavour to organise the work in such a way that the professional has a reasonable expectation of detecting all material inaccuracies in the client's financial statements or accounting documents (including any material misstatement due to fraud, error or non-compliance with laws and regulations), although the professional’s work cannot be expected to reveal all substantial misrepresentations or fraud, error or non-compliance that may occur.

 Any violation of this prohibition shall give rise to a one-off flat-rate compensation amounting to 25,000 euros, without prejudice to the right of the professional to prove higher damages and to claim compensation for these.

-15.1 In particular for accountancy activities, it may happen that the professional has to access the client's information systems.
+15.1 Particularly for accountancy activities, the professional may require access to the client's information systems.
 The professional then acts as processor according to the provisions of the GDPR.
 In that case the professional shall act under the strict instructions of the client.

-15.2 The professional is only allowed to access the personal data that is expected to be required for the provision of the services.
-Under no circumstances shall a professional have access to information which is not necessary for the performance of his duties.
+15.2 The professional is only allowed to access personal data that is expected to be required for the provision of the services.
+Under no circumstances shall a professional have access to information which is not necessary for performance of his/her duties.

 15.3 The purpose of the processing is shown in the assignment letter.
 In particular, the professional has the task of conducting the internal accounting of the client.
 In the context of this assignment, the professional processes personal identification data and invoicing data of clients and suppliers of the client.

-15.4 The professional does not take a copy of the personal data he receives during the provision of the services.
-In the context of the preparation of the annual accounts it may happen that the professional makes a copy of personal data that he receives during the provision of the services.
-In that case, the professional acts as a controller and not as a processor, and consequently this article 16 does not apply.
+15.4 The professional does not take a copy of the personal data he/she receives during the provision of the services.
+In the context of the preparation of the annual accounts it may happen that the professional makes a copy of personal data that he/she receives during the provision of the services.
+In that case, the professional acts as a controller and not as a processor, and consequently this article 15 does not apply.

 15.6 Under no circumstances can the professional have recourse to third-party subcontractors for processing, except at the explicit request of the client or with the explicit consent of the client.

-15.7 It remains the responsibility of the client to ensure that the professional can access the information systems in a secure manner.
-When the professional gains access to the client's information systems via resources belonging to the client, adequate security is the responsibility of the client.
+15.7 It remains the client’s responsibility to ensure that the professional can access the information systems securely.
+When the professional gains access to the client's information systems via resources belonging to the client, adequate security is the client’s responsibility.

 15.8 The professional shall always provide assistance to the client when a person whose personal data is being processed wishes to exercise the rights that he or she derives from the GDPR.

-ARTICLE 16 ELECTRONIC TRANSFER OF DATA, ELECTRONIC STORAGE OF DATA, ELECTRONIC SIGNATURE
+ART 16.
+ELECTRONIC TRANSFER OF DATA, ELECTRONIC STORAGE OF DATA, ELECTRONIC SIGNATURE AND REMOTE ACCESS

 16.1 During the provision of the services, the parties can communicate electronically.
 The professional is at all times entitled to communicate with the client on a completely digital basis.
 However, it is impossible to guarantee that the electronic transmission of data can be done completely safely, without viruses or without error, and consequently such data transmissions can be intercepted, falsified, lost, destroyed, delayed or rendered unusable.
 The parties hereby recognise that no system or procedure can completely exclude such risks.

-In addition, the parties recognise the right of the professional to keep and process all data that he possesses in the execution of his assignment.
+Additionally, the parties recognise the right of the professional to electronically keep and process all data in his/her possession in performance of his/her assignment.

-16.2 The Parties hereby confirm that they accept those risks, validly permit the use of electronic communications and the electronic storage of data and agree to use all available and appropriate means to detect the most widespread viruses before transmitting and storing information by electronic means.
-Each party shall be responsible for protecting its own systems and interests with respect to electronic communications and data retention, and no party shall be liable in any way or form, whether contractual or criminal (including negligence), or for any other reason, for any loss, error or omission, arising out of or in connection with the use of electronic communications between the parties or the electronic retention of data.
+16.2 The parties hereby confirm that they accept those risks, validly permit the use of electronic communications and the electronic storage of data and agree to use all available and appropriate means to detect the most widespread viruses before transmitting and storing information by electronic means.
+Each party is responsible for protecting its own systems and interests with respect to electronic communications and data retention, and no party is liable in any way or form, whether contractual or criminal (including negligence), or for any other reason, for any loss, error or omission, arising out of or in connection with the use of electronic communications between the parties or the electronic retention of data.

-16.3 It is up to the professional to use the electronic signature system within the limits of what is legally provided for.
-Unless expressly agreed otherwise, the professional shall be entitled to determine unilaterally to what extent the electronic signature is used in the context of the assignment entrusted to him.
+16.3 The professional is allowed to use the electronic signature system within the limits of what is legally provided for.
+Unless expressly agreed otherwise, the professional is entitled to determine unilaterally to what extent the electronic signature is used in the context of the assignment entrusted to him/her.

 In providing services, the professional acts only as an independent service provider.
-Unless expressly stated otherwise in the assignment letter, we do not undertake to fulfil any legal or contractual obligation of the client or to assume any responsibility for its activities or transactions.
+Unless expressly stated otherwise in the assignment letter, we do not undertake to fulfil any legal or contractual obligation of the client nor to assume any responsibility for the client’s activities or transactions.

-To the extent required to enable the professional to fulfil all his obligations regarding independence, the client shall ensure that the professional has an up-to-date list of all entities affiliated with the client, both Belgian and foreign, at all times.
-The client shall set up procedures to impose prior approval with regard to all services to be performed by the entities within the professional's network to one of these affiliated entities and shall inform us without delay of any circumstance that could compromise the professional's independence.
+To the extent required to enable the professional to perform all his/her obligations regarding independence, the client shall ensure that the professional has an up-to-date list of all entities affiliated with the client, both Belgian and foreign, at all times.
+The client shall set up procedures to impose on one of these affiliated entities prior approval with regard to all services to be performed by the entities within the professional's network and shall inform us without delay of any circumstance that could compromise the professional's independence.